sunfounder/thales_kit/docs/source/_build/html/_sources/Intruder Alarm.rst.txt

 What more?
 -------------------------------------

 PIR is a very sensitive sensor.
 In order to adapt it to the environment of use, it needs to be adjusted.
+Let the side with the 2 potentiometers facing you, turn both potentiometers counterclockwise to the end and insert the jumper cap on the pin with L and the middle pin.

 Copy the following code into Thonny and run it, let us analyze its adjustment method along with the experimental results.